pgmac/pgmac.github.io/_posts/2024-06-09-microk8s-api-load-balancing.markdown

 ![alt text](pfsense-backend-advanced.png)

+Please remember to enable stats, too.
+That's much nicer to understand what's going on and why your backend servers might be borked.

 ### Create the HAProxy frontend config

 Getting the frontend config right is where I lost the bulk of my time.
 I'll hit that first.